gdepeute/dae.notes/vc.usvp.md

 - Steve Krauze (maybe)

 - Points:

   - SW/Systems Background
   - Ran SW/Quality teams in several systems and chip companies
   - Spent ~10 years running SW/Quality teams at BRCM, most notably built the Wifi SW team
     - Led the launch of 802.11g into Apple, Dell, HP, MS, Netgear, Linksys, ...
     - Sold billions of chips and production quality software
   - Spent 2.5 years running Quality for Mac Division at Apple
+  - Co-founded mobile software company and high scalability infrastucture on AWS

+  - Data is king
+  - We have much more data in our systems that we currently expose, allowing us to continue to build more valuable data products
+  - Private instances allow us near infinite customization of data and system configuration options
+  - Rapid prototyping allows early and deep engagements with customers -